 Europe for growth and value creation

-In the current issue, read the appeal by employers' president Rainer Dulger on the current vaccination appeal and the call for the new German government to put social security systems at the top of its agenda.
-In the commentary, Florian Hahn, Member of the Bundestag for the CDU/CSU and Chairman of the Committee on the Affairs of the European Union, reflects on growth and value creation for Europe.
-In the Topic of the Week we report on the conference on the future of Europe and the core demands of the employers.
-In addition, after the summer break, our virtual lunchtalk series starts again with many interesting actors and topics.
-You will find registration options in the agenda.
+In the current issue, you can read the appeal by employer president Rainer Dulger on the current vaccination appeal and the call for the new German government to put social security systems at the top of the agenda.
+In the commentary, Florian Hahn, CDU/CSU Member of Parliament and Chairman of the Committee on European Union Affairs, reflects on growth and value creation for Europe.
+In the topic of the week, we report on the conference on the future of Europe and the core demands of employers.
+In addition, our virtual lunch talk series will start again after the summer break with many interesting players and topics.
+You can register in the agenda.

 Update for the world of work and social systems

-Read in the current issue on the annual social report of the Federal Government the point of view of Steffen Kampeter, BDA Chief Executive.
-In the commentary of the week, home office is seen as a benefit for all by Dr. Mathias Bartke MdB, Chairman of the Committee for Labour and Social Affairs.
+Read the views of Steffen Kampeter, Managing Director of the BDA, in the current issue of the German government's annual social report.
+In the commentary of the week, the home office is seen as a benefit for everyone by Dr. Mathias Bartke MdB, Chairman of the Committee on Labour and Social Affairs.
 A modern and flexible working time law is also the topic of the week.

 Defending common values

-Full speed ahead on education - learning from the pandemic
+Full throttle on education - learning from the pandemic

-In the current issue, read the viewpoint of Employer President Dr. Rainer Dulger, who reminds us that education belongs at the top of the agenda.
+In the current issue, you can read the viewpoint of employer president Dr. Rainer Dulger, who reminds us that education belongs at the top of the agenda.
 This week's topic is the "Summer of Vocational Training".
-Here we are partners in the Alliance for Initial and Continuing Vocational Training to intensify vocational orientation and to attract school leavers to in-company training.
-Training is also the topic of the commentary by Claudia Müller MdB, SME representative of the Bündnis 90/Die Grünen parliamentary group.
-In addition, the new priorities of the EU in occupational health and safety are interesting.
-Apropos: Don't slack off on vaccinations and tests!
+We are partnering with the Alliance for Initial and Further Training to intensify vocational orientation and attract school leavers to in-company training.
+Training is also the subject of the commentary by Claudia Müller, Member of the German Bundestag and SME representative for the Bündnis 90/Die Grünen parliamentary group.
+Also of interest are the EU's new priorities in occupational health and safety.
+Speaking of which: don't let up on vaccinations and testing!

 Less regulation, more entrepreneurial spirit

-In the current issue you can read the viewpoint of the president of the employers' association, Dr. Rainer Dulger, who warns that without a strengthening of the economy we will neither be climate-neutral nor an industrial nation in the future.
-The shortage of skilled workers is one of the braking blocks for companies and therefore our topic of the week.
-Among other exciting information, you will also find out how the EU's new Covid certificate works and why the free movement of persons can finally be capitalized on again in times of a pandemic.
+In the current issue, you can read the viewpoint of employer president Dr. Rainer Dulger, who warns that without strengthening the economy, we will neither be climate-neutral nor an industrial nation in the future.
+The shortage of skilled workers is one of the obstacles for companies and therefore our topic of the week.
+In addition to lots of other exciting information, you can also find out how the EU's new Covid certificate works and why the free movement of people can finally be a priority again in times of a pandemic.

 Special edition 13/21:

-#FUTUREWORK21 - The new working world after the pandemic
+#FUTUREWORK21 - The new world of work after the pandemic

-Read the viewpoint of BDA CEO Steffen Kampeter in the current issue.
-With a packed programme, around 50 speakers and almost 4,000 guests on the livestream, this year's #futurework21 was once again a great success.
+Read the viewpoint of BDA Managing Director Steffen Kampeter in the current issue.
+With a packed program, around 50 speakers and almost 4,000 guests in the livestream, #futurework21 was once again a great success this year.
 It's worth taking a look at the photo gallery or the videos.
-The SME check by Microsoft and BDA is also particularly informative - the majority of Germany's SMEs have good prerequisites for a successful new start after the Corona crisis.
-Find out which factors are decisive for this in the current BDA Agenda.
+The SME check by Microsoft and BDA is also particularly informative - the majority of Germany's SMEs are well placed for a successful restart after the coronavirus crisis.
+You can find out which factors are decisive for this in the current BDA Agenda.

 Cohesion instead of division - parts of politics on the wrong track

-In the current issue, read the viewpoint of BDA CEO Steffen Kampeter, who counters the divisive forces in politics by not only thinking about the election date, but thinking about our future.
+In the current issue, you can read the viewpoint of BDA CEO Steffen Kampeter, who counters the divisive forces in politics by not just thinking about the election date, but thinking about our future.
 We want to move our country forward together.
-We will show that again when it comes to vaccination.
+We will show this again when it comes to vaccination.
 On the occasion of the vaccination summit, vaccination is also the topic of the week.
-The report on the EU Blue Card and the MINT trend report are also particularly informative.
+The report on the EU Blue Card and the STEM trend report are also particularly informative.
 And if you don't want to miss #Futurework21, you can find the direct link to registration in the agenda.

 Special edition 11/21:

-Read the current issue here with a viewpoint from Employer President Dr. Rainer Dulger.
-In this special issue of the BDA Agenda, you can read our expectations of politicians and the next federal government, which we have summarized in an 8-point paper.
+Read the latest issue here with a viewpoint from the President of the Employers' Association, Dr. Rainer Dulger.
+This special edition of the BDA agenda contains our expectations of politicians and the next federal government, which we have summarized in an 8-point paper.
 Creating good working conditions is not just a slogan or advertising slogan for companies, but a reality in the workplace.
-Companies in Germany are doing a lot to make their working conditions not only good, but very good.
-For this, we need good framework conditions.
+Companies in Germany do a lot to ensure that their working conditions are not just good, but very good.
+We need good framework conditions for this.

 Social market economy must not be a blank space

-Here you will find the current issue, including a statement by the President of the Employers' Association, Dr. Rainer Dulger.
-The topic of the week is the current poverty/wealth report of the Federal Government.
-In the report from Brussels, everything revolves around the developments of the social summit in Porto.
+You can read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger.
+The topic of the week is the current poverty/wealth report from the German government.
+The report from Brussels is all about the developments at the social summit in Porto.
 The next generation is important to us employers.
-Therefore, a BDA discussion round at the education fair didacta was dedicated to the topic of "Teacher training in and after Corona", in line with the publication "Improving teacher training.
+That's why a BDA panel discussion at the didacta education trade fair was dedicated to the topic of "Teacher training in and after Corona", in line with the publication "Improving teacher training.

 Vaccination is economic policy

-Here you will find the current issue, including a viewpoint from the President of the Employers' Association, Dr. Rainer Dulger.
-So close to May 1, the topic of the week is of course all about work.
+You can read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger.
+With May 1st just around the corner, the topic of the week is of course all about work.
 We would also like to take this opportunity to mention our #Futurework21 festival.
 For us employers, the social market economy also remains important.
-Therefore we are pleased about a comment of the weeks to it of Dr. Carsten Linnemann MdB.
+We would therefore be delighted to receive a comment of the week from Dr. Carsten Linnemann MdB.
 Otherwise, all we can say is: vaccinate, vaccinate, vaccinate!

-Corona crisis - politicians and business need to close ranks
+Corona crisis - Politics and business need to join forces

-Read the current issue here, including a viewpoint from employer president Dr. Rainer Dulger.
-The issue also contains the topic of the week: Digitalization on the occasion of this week's Hannover Messe.
-The issue is also dedicated to the topic of 70 years of co-determination in the coal and steel industry.
+Read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger.
+The issue also contains the topic of the week: digitalization on the occasion of the Hannover Messe this week.
+The issue is also dedicated to the topic of 70 years of coal and steel co-determination.
 You can also read interesting facts about inclusion and training.

-Read the current issue here with, among other things, a viewpoint by Steffen Kampeter, BDA chief executive, which is devoted in particular to the subject of corona testing.
-The issue also contains the topic of the week: short-time work and holiday entitlement as well as a well-filled media review, this time also with audio contributions, and news from our members.
+Read the latest issue here, including an opinion piece by Steffen Kampeter, BDA Managing Director, which focuses in particular on the topic of coronavirus testing.
+The issue also contains the topic of the week: short-time work and vacation entitlement as well as a well-filled media review, this time also with audio contributions, and news from our members.

-Read the current issue here, including a viewpoint from Employer President Dr Rainer Dulger and the topic of the week: Digitisation and sustainability in every dual apprenticeship as part of the Week of Apprenticeships.
-The issue also includes a Comment of the Week by Tilman Kuban, Federal Chairman of Germany's Junge Union, a report from Brussels on the Pay Transparency Directive and the video of the week for our 'Social Partners Employers in Dialogue' livetalk series.
+Read the latest issue here, including a viewpoint from employer president Dr Rainer Dulger and the topic of the week: Digitalization and sustainability in every dual training programme as part of Training Week.
+The issue also contains a commentary of the week by Tilman Kuban, Federal Chairman of the Junge Union Deutschlands, a report from Brussels on the Pay Transparency Directive and the video of the week for our live talk series 'Social Partner Employers in Dialogue'.

-If politics & business pull together, we can gain a lot of confidence
+If politics and business pull together, we can gain a lot of trust

-Read the current issue here, including a viewpoint from employer president Dr. Rainer Dulger and the topic of the week: collective agreement on care for the elderly.
-The issue also contains a commentary of the week by Gesamtmetall President Dr. Stefan Wolf, an article on the consultations of the European social partners on platform work and an interesting special on our virtual event series "Social Partners Employers in Dialogue", in which Till Brönner has already participated.
+Read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger and the topic of the week: Collective agreement on care for the elderly.
+The issue also contains a commentary of the week by Gesamtmetall President Dr. Stefan Wolf, an article on the European social partners' consultations on platform work and an interesting special on our virtual event series "Social Partner Employers in Dialogue", in which Till Brönner has already taken part.

 Entrepreneurs and employees finally need a clear perspective

-Read the current issue here, including a viewpoint from Steffen Kampeter, BDA Chief Executive, and the topic of the week: supply chains.
-The issue also contains an exciting Twitter discussion with Federal Minister Heil and information on the report on strengthening social dialogue in the EU.
+Read the latest issue here, including a viewpoint from Steffen Kampeter, BDA Managing Director, and the topic of the week: supply chains.
+The issue also contains an exciting Twitter discussion with Federal Minister Heil and information on the report on strengthening social dialog in the EU.